Multi-dimensional anticipated backward stochastic differential equations with quadratic growth: Introduction

-The rest of the paper is organized as follows.
-Section \ref{section2} introduces key notations and propositions related to BMO martingales.
-In Section \ref{section3}, we establish the existence and uniqueness of local solutions with bounded terminal values.
-Building on Section \ref{section3}, Section \ref{section4} studies the solvability of global solutions with bounded terminal value.
-In Section \ref{section5}, we prove the existence and uniqueness of global solutions with unbounded terminal value.
-Finally, Section \ref{section6} provides proofs for auxiliary results concerning one-dimensional quadratic BSDEs, addressing both bounded and unbounded terminal value cases.
+The rest of the paper is organized as follows. \autoref{section2} introduces key notations and propositions related to BMO martingales.
+In \autoref{section3}, we establish the existence and uniqueness of local solutions with bounded terminal values.
+Morevoer, based on \autoref{section3}, we study the solvability of global solutions with bounded terminal value in \autoref{section4}.
+In \autoref{section5}, we prove the existence and uniqueness of global solutions with unbounded terminal value.
+Finally, \autoref{section6} provides proofs for auxiliary results concerning one-dimensional quadratic BSDEs, addressing both bounded and unbounded terminal value cases.